Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-astro/life.md

 	- Disadvantage: smaller liquid range
 	- Disadvantage: non-polar
 		- **Azotosome**: theoretical nitrogen-based inside-out membrane that form in methane
+- Should have a similar set of proteinogenic [[amino acid|amino acids]] to cover a wide range of properties
 - May have similar adaptations to Archaea
 - Probably not wheeled